 Especially in the bedroom.

 We stayed one night and woke up feeling like we’d inhaled ammonia in our sleep.
-There were other issues, too: the “air conditioning” turned out to be some dusty unit in a closet that didn’t work, the sofabed wasn’t made up and I couldn’t find enough bedding, and there weren’t enough towels.
+There were other issues, too: the “air conditioning” turned out to be a mobile unit in a closet that wasn’t set up, the sofabed wasn’t made up and I couldn’t find enough bedding, and there weren’t enough towels.
+There was jack hammering across the street beginning early in the morning.

-But it was the smell that pushed us out.
+But it was the smell that made the place unbearable.

 We were out about $300.
 But at that point, it seemed worth it just not to breathe in cat urine for another night.

-Later, I checked the reviews again.
+Later, I checked the reviews again to see if anyone else noticed the odor.
 Guests were complaining about being eaten by fleas.
+Hmmm….

 What I’ve Learned (The Hard Way)

 Booking.com used to have fantastic customer service.
 Five years ago, I felt confident recommending them.
-But somewhere along the way, things shifted—and I didn’t notice.
+But somewhere along the way, things shifted.

-I had done my research.
-I even searched to see if this apartment was listed elsewhere for more reviews.
-It wasn’t.
-And with Booking.com offering no guest guarantee and barely-there support, it turns out that no amount of careful planning can protect you when a platform fails to stand behind its listings.
+With Booking.com offering no guest guarantee and barely-there support, it turns out that no amount of careful planning can protect you when a platform fails to stand behind its listings.
+Other people had been warning me about things they had heard, but I insisted my experiences had been fine.

 Part of what kept me loyal was the convenience: the app knew my preferences, my travel history, my saved favorites for dozens of cities.
 I was comfortable.
 But I’ve learned the hard way that relying too heavily on a single platform isn’t wise—especially one that offers no real accountability.

-It also seems that many property management companies are juggling huge portfolios, cutting corners to keep costs down, and letting maintenance slide.
+It also seems that some property management companies are juggling huge portfolios, cutting corners to keep costs down, and letting maintenance slide.

-For a large group like ours, hotels are often impractical—but as the kids grow up and our travel style changes, I imagine we’ll shift.
-And honestly, the idea of returning to a well-run hotel, where someone hands you a key and there’s always someone at the desk… it’s starting to sound kind of wonderful.
+For a large group like ours, hotels are often impractical—but as the kids grow up and our travel style changes, I imagine we’ll consider hotels again.
+The idea of returning to a well-run hotel, where someone hands you a key and there’s always someone at the desk… it’s starting to sound kind of wonderful.

-Bonus: The Penthouse Apartment that Saved the Day
+Bonus: The Vienna Apartment that Saved the Day (Highly Recommend for Large Group)

 It was a last-minute booking, and yes, it cost more than the original apartment.
 But given the circumstances, I think we actually got a pretty fair deal.
 And most importantly: it was clean, safe, and quiet.
 After the chaos of Night One, that felt like luxury.